 We compared 16,978 test results from four European consumer testing organisations.
-Three of our studies in a nutshell: how much agencies agree, whether higher prices mean higher quality — and why the market rewards brands more than tested performance.
+Four of our studies: how strongly agencies agree (ρ = 0.84–0.92), whether higher prices mean higher quality, why the market rewards brands more than tested performance — and when the crowd agrees with the experts.
+With links to the full texts.

 Why we compare agencies

 Independent testing organisations (dTest in Czechia, Stiftung Warentest in Germany, and others) exist to reduce the information asymmetry between manufacturers and consumers.
 But that role only works if different agencies reach comparable conclusions.
 If every agency produced a different quality ranking, which one should you trust?
-Three of our studies examine this question empirically — on the largest harmonised test dataset assembled in our region.
+Four of our studies examine this question empirically — on the largest harmonised dataset of consumer tests assembled in our region.
+Below we summarise the main results and link to the full manuscripts.

 1. Cross-agency quality convergence across four European organisations

-Why it matters: if independent agencies converge on quality, their tests are a credible public standard — and aggregating them into a single score, like ours, is methodologically sound.
-Our data shows the convergence is measurable and demonstrable.
+Why it matters: if independent agencies converge on quality, their tests are a credible public standard — and aggregating them into a single score, like ours, is methodologically defensible.
+Our data shows the convergence is measurable and documented.
+And because price predicts quality only weakly, expert tests add the most value precisely in categories with strong branding and complex specifications.

 2. Do you pay for quality, or for the brand?

-This study links independent test results with market prices and firm-level panel data in the European home appliance industry.
-The finding: price premiums often attach to strategic brand position, not objectively measured quality.
-Premium prices persist even where differences in tested quality are modest.
+This study links independent test results with market prices and firm-level data in the European home appliance industry — unlike brand-only studies, it directly tests the relationship between objectively measured quality and price.
+The finding: price premiums often attach to strategic brand position, not objectively measured quality, and persist even where differences in tested quality are modest.
+The study also connects these micro-level pricing patterns to broader strategic polarisation in the industry.

 Why it matters: "more expensive = better" is the most widespread purchasing heuristic.
 Our data shows it works only weakly for appliances — and that consumers without access to test results systematically overpay for brands.